Skip to Content

 Facilities: There are pubs, toilets, picnic benches, and other facilities in Castleton.

-Map: It’s always good to have a map handy should you get lost or lose the trail.
-We use All Trails for this purpose.
+Map: It’s always good to have a map handy.
+We use All Trails.

 sheep looking at woman and dog at the top of winnats pass

-Our Experience on this Winnats Pass Walk
+Our Experience Walking Winnats Pass

 campervan parked at the bottom of mam tor

-we parked at the bottom of mam tor
+we parked at the bottom of Mam Tor

 wooden gate and stone wall at the start of winnats pass circular walk